+Problem distributed

-Problem distributed July 28, 2022 Deadline for requests for clarification of the RecordSept ember 9, 2022 Memorial due (must be received by this date)Nove mber 11, 2022 Deadline for protests concerning memorials ten days after memorials hav (memorials will be posted on the Competition website after all regional and national rounds have Foreman Biodiversity Lecture and Welcome Lunch April 13, 2023 Check-in, Q&A, and Orientation April 13, 2023 Preliminary Rounds 1 and 2 .
-April 13, 2023 Preliminary Rounds 3 and 4 April 14, 2023 Quarterfinals April 15, 2023 Semifinals April 15, 2023 Championship Round April 15, 2023 Awards Ceremony and Closing Reception April 15, 2023 Check-in will begin at 9:00 a m. on Thursday.
-April 13.
+Deadline for requests for clarification of the RecordSeptember 8, 2023

+Deadline to register for the memorial-only roundOctober 6, 2023

+Memorial due (must be received by this date)November 10, 2023

+Deadline for protests concerning memorials ten days after memorials have been posted (memorials will be posted on the Competition website after all regional and national rounds have concluded)

+Foreman Biodiversity Lecture and Welcome Reception April 10, 2024

+Check-in, Q&A, and OrientationApril 11, 2024

+Preliminary Rounds 1 and 2 April 11, 2024

+Preliminary Rounds 3 and 4 April 12, 2024

+QuarterfinalsApril 13, 2024

+SemifinalsApril 13, 2024

+Championship RoundApril 13, 2024

+Awards Ceremony and Closing Reception

+Check-in will begin at 9:00 a.m. on Thursday, April 11.
 The orientation for coaches and

-Check-in will begin at 9:00 a.m. on Thursday, April 13.
-The orientation for coaches and competitors will begin at 11:00 a.m. on April 13.
+Check-in will begin at 9:00 a.m. on Thursday, April 11.
+The orientation for coaches and competitors will begin at 10:00 a.m. on April 11.
 At least one representative of each team must check in and attend the orientation; all team members are invited to attend.

-The Championship Round will start at approximately 2:00 p.m. on Saturday, April 15.
+The Championship Round will start at approximately 2:00 p.m. on Saturday, April 13.
 The Awards Ceremony and Closing Reception will start shortly after the conclusion of the Championship Round (approximately 3:30 p.m.) and will conclude at around 5:00 p.m.
 Tampa International Airport is about 30-40 minutes from campus.